emlid/reachm-plus-docs/docs/hardware-integration.md

 UART radio is accessible on Reach as a serial device with the name **ttyMFD2**.

-To connect UART radio to Reach use upper JST-GH port (the one near the USB).
+To connect UART radio to Reach use lower JST-GH port (S1).

 | Reach pins | Radio pins |
 |:----------:|:----------:|